ahmetmithat/buggyamb/README.md

 <b>A bad definition:</b> it was running fast and now it is slow.
 <br/>
 <b>Good definition:</b> it was responding to this page under 1 seconds and when the problem happens it takes up to 60 seconds.
-At the same time CPU and memory usage also increases until restarting the app.
+At the same time CPU and memory usage also increases until the application is restarted.

 <h3>Collecting data</h3>